lucaparisi91/benchmarks_visualization/Readme.md

 # Visualization of Reframe tests and benchmarking

 The project consists in creating a database ( postgresql ) to hold data from benchmarks.
-Those benchmarks are then queried from Graphana and a visualization is obtained.]
+Those benchmarks are then queried from Graphana and a visualization is obtained.

-## Graphana
+## Grafana

 ```bash
 sudo grafana-cli admin reset-admin-password